-If a self-employed applicant pays themselves just as they would their employees, and can document by pay stubs, use the figure from the pay stub.
+If a self-employed applicant pays themselves just as they would their employees, and can document by pay stubs, enter the figure from the pay stub into Worksheet 1 as you would for any other employment income.
+In this case, Worksheet 2 would not need to be completed.
+For a self-employed applicant who does not pay themselves this way, Worksheet 2 must be completed, signed, dated, and attached to the application.

 To determine the net profit of a self-employed applicant, deduct the cost of doing business from the gross income.
-To obtain the gross income, request one month of gross bank business deposits.
-If bank business deposits are not available, a profit and loss worksheet OR a ledger is acceptable documentation for gross income and business expenses.
-Gross income amount and business expenses listed on profit and loss or ledger documents should be transferred to Worksheet 2.
-Worksheet 2 must be signed, dated and attached to application.
+To obtain the gross income, request one month of gross bank business deposits, a profit and loss worksheet, a ledger, or any other documentation the provider deems acceptable for calculating gross income and business expenses.
+Gross income amount and business expenses listed on the accepted documentation should be transferred to Worksheet 2.
 An expense is something that is necessary to keep a business in operation.

-- 1. Expenses can include, but are not limited to:

-- Rent of business premises

-- Wholesale cost of merchandise

-- Utilities

-- Taxes

-- Labor

-- Upkeep of necessary equipment

-- 2. Self-employment expenses do not include:

-- Depreciation of equipment.

-- Cost of payment on principal of loans for capital assets, or durable goods.

-- Personal income tax payments, lunches, transportation to and from work, and other personal expenses.

-- 3. Self-employed licensed, certified or approved day care providers may receive the deductions each month to compensate for wear and tear on the residence.
+Providers are allowed to set their own policy describing which expenses to count for self-employed applicants.

-- 4. For businesses that are operating out of the home, determine what portion of household expenses should be attributed to the business.
+- 1. Self-employment expenses must not include: - Depreciation of equipment. - Cost of payment on principal of loans for capital assets, or durable goods. - Personal income tax payments, lunches, transportation to and from work, and other personal expenses. - 2.
+For businesses that are operating out of the home, determine what portion of household expenses should be attributed to the business.
 For home expenses that can be used for personal and business purposes, designate a percent for the amount of time that a particular expense is used for the business.

 A subcontractor works out of his primary residence.
 The subcontractor's gross monthly income is \$2,000.
-Approximately one-third of the square footage in the home is dedicated to the business.
-The household expenses are as follows:
+Eight hundred square feet of the 2400 square foot home is for the business and the applicant runs their business for 60 hours of the week.
+Other household activities occur in the business space when the applicant is not working.